 Can you live in London on £30k?

 While you can manage on a £30k annual salary in London, you may find it difficult to cover your costs.
-In late 2023, this is nearly £14,000 below the expected average expenditure for a single person living in London.
+In mid-2024, this is nearly £14,000 below the expected average expenditure for a single person living in London.
 Clearly, you will need to economise carefully and flat-sharing will be a near certainty to make rent manageable.
 Also, after paying bills, taxes and general expenses, it’s likely that your monthly savings will be minimal or even zero.

 Earning at least the national average wage is a useful minimum threshold for handling the cost of living in London.